A New Formula for the Determinant and Bounds on Its Tensor and Waring Ranks: Combinatorial Proof

 \section{Combinatorial Proof}

 We now present a combinatorial proof of Theorem~\ref{thm:main_formula}.
 This proof works by just brute-force showing that the formula~\eqref{eq:main_formula}, when expanded as a linear combination of monomials, gives the exact same quantity as the defining formula~\eqref{eq:det_per_defn}.
 More precisely, let $f : [n] \rightarrow [n]$ be a function (not necessarily a permutation).
 Our goal is to show that the coefficient of $a_{1,f(1)}a_{2,f(2)}\cdots a_{n,f(n)}$ is the same in Equation~\eqref{eq:main_formula} as it is in the defining formula for the determinant~\eqref{eq:det_per_defn}.
-That is, if we define $c_{f}$ to be the coefficient of $a_{1,f(1)}a_{2,f(2)}\cdots a_{n,f(n)}$ in Equation~\eqref{eq:main_formula}, then we want to show that $c_f = \sgn(f)$ if $f$ is a permutation, and $c_f = 0$ otherwise.